-Congratulations to Dr. Kevin A. Aho, our 23rd honoree in the FGCU Author Series of recently published books authored or edited by FGCU faculty and staff.
-Dr. Aho’s book Existentialism: An Introduction will be featured on the Library website during the month of March and displayed on a poster on the first floor of Library West in the FGCU Authors and New Books area.
+Congratulations to Dr. Thomas Valesky, our 24th honoree in the FGCU Author Series of recently published books authored or edited by FGCU faculty and staff!
+Organizational Behavior in Education: Leadership and School Reform (2015), co-authored by Robert G. Owens, Professor Emeritus at Hofstra University and Dr. Valesky, will be featured on the Library website during the month of April and displayed on a poster on the first floor of Library West in the FGCU Authors and New Books area.